Major League Soccer (MLS) is the United States' and Canada's top-tier professional soccer

 - Chicago Fire - One of the more successful teams, they won the MLS Cup in their first season, 1998.
 They've fallen on hard times recently but have started to undergo a renaissance.
 They're also known for being the first club for Carlos Bocanegra, the former United States national team captain.
 Named for the Great Chicago Fire of 1871.

-- Columbus Crew - Notable for celebrating the working-class side of their fanbase.
+- Columbus Crew SC - Notable for celebrating the working-class side of their fanbase.
 Won the MLS Cup in 2008, as well as three Supporters' Shields.
+The team is credited with building the first "soccer-specific" stadium in the league, establishing the model for subsequent non-shared stadiums in the league.

 - D.C.
-United - the most decorated MLS club, with 4 MLS Cups and 4 Supporters' Shields.
+United - Second to the LA Galaxy in overall honors, with 4 MLS Cups and 4 Supporters' Shields.
 One of the founding members of MLS, the name "United" was adapted from English club names (like Manchester United and Leeds United) and is a reflection of Washington D.C.'s status as the capital of the United States.
 For most of the early years of MLS, D.C.
 United had the only European-style name.
 Also was the only MLS franchise to share a home pitch with a Major League Baseball team when the Nationals played at RFK Stadium for three seasons, meaning they played on turf laid over dirt in some places for part of the year.

 - Montreal Impact - The third Canadian team to join the league (after Toronto FC and the Vancouver Whitecaps in that order), they replaced a second-division (USL/USSF/NASL) club of the same name in 2012.
 Some high-profile matches are played at the larger Olympic Stadium.

-- New England Revolution - Perhaps the least successful of the ten founding franchises.
-The Revs have not won the Cup, nor have they won the shield... despite being runner-ups four times in the Cup, and second overall once.
+- New England Revolution - Perhaps the least successful of the ten charter franchises.
+The Revs have not won the Cup, nor have they won the shield... despite being runners-up five times in the Cup, and second overall once.
 Their only trophies have been from the Open Cup or international competitions.
 Sister team of the Patriots and play in Gillette Stadium.

-- New York Red Bulls - the only MLS team to have their sponsor included in the team name.
-Current team of Thierry Henry and Tim Cahill.
+- New York Red Bulls - Originally the New York/New Jersey MetroStars (later just the MetroStars, with no region identifier), they are the only MLS team to have their sponsor, who also owns the franchise, included in the team name.
+Current team of Tim Cahill, and also the most recent club of Thierry Henry, who retired after the 2014 season.
 Also notable for having a severe case of Every Year They Fizzle Out (like cans of Red Bull) when they're in good years, especially as of late.
 Typically, the Red Bulls will field one of the most skilled and talented squads in the league, but fail to make the cup.
-Current MLS Supporters' Shield Champions.

 - Colorado Rapids - one of the ten charter franchises of the MLS.
 Not exactly a decorated club, though they do have one MLS Cup to their name.
 Also notable for being the last team to put advertisements on their kit, finally doing so during the 2014 season.